Table of contents

 ConstSpiceDouble s2 )

 Calculate the time derivative of the separation angle between

 s1 I State vector of the first body

 s2 I State vector of the second body

-s1 the state vector of the first target body as seen from
+s2 are, respectively, the state vector of the first and

 The function returns the double precision value of the time derivative